-Joseph P. Gone is associate professor of Psychology (Clinical Area) and American Culture (Native American Studies) at the University of Michigan in Ann Arbor.
+Joseph P. Gone is Professor of Psychology (Clinical Area) and American Culture (Native American Studies) at the University of Michigan in Ann Arbor.
 He earned his undergraduate degree from Harvard College in 1992 and his doctorate in clinical-community psychology from the University of Illinois at Urbana-Champaign in 2001.
-During his graduate training, he served as the Charles A. Eastman Dissertation Fellow at Dartmouth College prior to completing his psychology internship at McLean Hospital/Harvard Medical School.
+During his graduate training, he served as the Charles A. Eastman dissertation fellow at Dartmouth College prior to completing his psychology internship at McLean Hospital/Harvard Medical School.

-Gone has delivered more than 75 invited presentations, and was honored as a Noted Scholar by the Faculty of Education at the University of British Columbia and as a Distinguished Visitor by the Faculty of Arts at the University of Alberta.
-He has served on the editorial boards of six scientific journals including Psychological Clinical Science, the American Journal of Community Psychology, and Cultural Diversity & Ethnic Minority Psychology; he has reviewed manuscripts for 45 additional journals in the behavioral and health sciences.
+A Fellow of the Association for Psychological Science and of seven divisions of the American Psychological Association, Gone has delivered more than 120 invited presentations, and was honored as a Noted Scholar by the Faculty of Education at the University of British Columbia and as a Distinguished Visitor by the Faculty of Arts at the University of Alberta.
+He has served on the editorial boards of seven scientific journals including Psychological Clinical Science, the American Journal of Community Psychology, and Cultural Diversity & Ethnic Minority Psychology, and he has reviewed manuscripts for 75 additional journals in the behavioral and health sciences.
 In 2007, Gone was elected to the board of directors of the national First Nations Behavioral Health Association and he remains an international collaborator for Canada’s Network for Aboriginal Mental Health Research.

 A peacetime veteran of the U.S. Army and a former West Point cadet, Gone lives with his partner—the historian Tiya Miles—and their three children in Ann Arbor.